MicrosoftDocs/power-platform/power-platform/admin/virtual-network-executive-summary.md

 Using Azure Virtual Network with Power Platform offers several security benefits that enhance the protection of your data and resources.
 By integrating Power Platform with Virtual Network, you can ensure your services are hosted within a secure network.
 This security protects sensitive data from unauthorized access and potential breaches.
 Virtual Network support allows Power Platform services to connect to your private and protected resources without exposing them to the internet, ensuring data protection and preventing unauthorized access.

 Additionally, Virtual Network support improves connectivity by providing a reliable and consistent network environment.
-Organizations can establish secure connections between Power Platform services and other Azure resources, ensuring seamless data flow and reducing latency.
-This enhanced connectivity leads to better performance and a more efficient use of network resources.
+Organizations can establish secure connections between Power Platform services and other Azure resources, ensuring seamless data flow and security.
+This enhanced connectivity leads to better security posture and a more efficient use of network resources.

 ### Best practices for securing outbound connections from Power Platform services